How to eat well for less

 6. Try supermarket own brands

 Next time you’re replacing pantry staples like beans, tomato sauce, yoghurt, tinned goods, and canned fish, try looking for the supermarket's own brand.
 These often sell for a fraction of the price of the market leader and taste just as delicious.
+Making the switch to as many of those as possible can shave up to 40 per cent from your grocery bill.

-7. Buy frozen fruit and vegetables
+8. Buy canned or frozen fruit and vegetables

 If you find yourself throwing out fruit and vegetables because you haven’t got to them in time, consider whether frozen versions might be a more cost-effective option for you.
+Most frozen fruit and veggies are snap frozen, which seals in the nutrients and makes them just as healthy as their fresh counterparts.
+You’ll also save on price.

 If you want to stick to fresh foods, learn what will stay fresh and nutritious in the fridge or cupboard, and for how long.

-8. Ditch the café breakfasts
+11. Ditch the café breakfasts

 You can easily prepare avocado on toast or an omelette at home for a fraction of the price of what you would pay at a café.
 Buying a loaf of bread, a couple of avocados and a carton of eggs will make you a week’s worth of breakfasts, rather than a costly one-off meal.

-9. Avoid jumping on superfood fads
+12. Avoid jumping on superfood fads

 The popularity of what’s considered a superfood can really bump up costs.
 Try to avoid jumping on the hype and instead focus on minimally processed whole foods, such as almonds over activated almonds.